Addressing Challenging Place Recognition Tasks using Generative Adversarial Networks: Introduction

-This work addresses the problem of place recognition as an image translation task; if we have observed a place under various illumination conditions, can we generate what the current place would look like under different (previously observed) conditions?
-By observing the same place under different conditions, we aim to estimate a non-linear mapping that can convert from one illumination conditions to another.
-Hence, the problem is reduced to that of domain translation, that is, given an image in one domain (for example summer), generate images in a corresponding domain (for example winter), such that the structure remains the same, but the transient conditions vary.
-For this task, we use a variant of Generative Adversarial Networks (GANs) ~\cite{goodfellow2014} and are able to generate realistic images in the target domain from images in the source domain.
-For such a task, the normal approach is to train a network using images with known correspondences in the two domains, which is time consuming and might not always be possible.
+Recently, Generative Adversarial Networks (GANs) ~\cite{goodfellow2014} have been shown to generate realistic domain specific image.
+We use a pair of coupled gains to generate realistic images in the target domain from images in the source domain and vice versa.
+Domain translation normally requires images with known correspondences across the domains, but labeling such correspondences is time consuming and might not always be possible.
 In this work, the relationship between the two domains is learned from sets of images in each domain {\em without} requiring one-to-one image correspondences across the domains.
-These generated images can be used directly for place recognition, however, we show that the features learned for each domain are more stable than pixel-wise differences in the image space, and therefore more useful for place recognition tasks.
-Some of the images for winter-summer translation are depicted in Fig. \ref{fig:main}.
-The first and third rows contains real images, while the other two rows contain images generated from the corresponding real images.
+Images generated via domain translation can be used directly for place recognition using pixel-wise differences, however, we show that the features spaces learned by the discriminator for each domain are more informative than pixel-wise differences, and therefore more useful for the place recognition task.
+Some winter-summer translations using the proposed method are depicted in Fig. \ref{fig:main}.
+The first and third rows contain real images, while the other two rows contain images generated from the corresponding domain.
+If we have correctly modeled the domain transfer functions, images in row 1 and 2 should look the same as images in row 4 and 3 respectively.

 The rest of the paper is organized as follows: in Section \ref{sec:relatedWork} we present an overview for different approaches that have been devised for place recognition under extreme weather changes and present the relevant literature for GANs as well.
 In Section \ref{sec:gansForPR}, we present the specific network used in this work and briefly justify why it is correct choice for the task.
 Experiments are then presented that highlight the properties of the learned features and their performance for the place recognition task.
 Finally, conclusions and future work is presented.